Highland Junior High School serves 703 students in grades 7-9.

 Students by Grade

-Highland Junior High School is ranked within the top 30% of all 2,120 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2018-19 school year.
+Highland Junior High School is ranked within the bottom 50% of all 975 schools in Utah (based off of combined math and reading proficiency testing data) for the 2020-21 school year.

-The diversity score of Highland Junior High School is 0.44, which is less than the diversity score at state average of 0.65.
+The diversity score of Highland Junior High School is 0.51, which is more than the diversity score at state average of 0.44.
 The school's diversity has stayed relatively flat over five school years.